-You will need to submit a final budget form to Humanities Montana when you submit your final report.
-The budget must show expenditure of all grant funds awarded.
-Any amount not accounted for in the budget must be reverted to Humanities Montana by check at the close of the grant period.
+You will need to submit copies of all your receipts to Humanities Montana when you submit your final report.
+The receipts must show expenditure of all grant funds awarded.
+Any amount not accounted for in the receipts must be reverted to Humanities Montana by check at the close of the grant period.
 We strongly prefer grantees spend the entire amount awarded.